Ripe-Inc/ripe-docs/getting-started/anatomy-of-a-key.md

 Decimal|`0`
 JSON|`{}`

-{: .important-title }
+{: .important }
-> Important
->
-> This assumes the key you're requesting exists in the project you're requesting against.
+This assumes the key you're requesting exists in the project you're requesting against.
 Any key that does not exist when making the request will return null.

 ## Key Visibility
 When creating and editing a key its important to remember the visibility of the key.
 A key can be either `Public` or `Private`, and this visibility cannot be changed later without deleting the key.